CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     ALTER TABLE tbl2 ADD INDEX i_tbl2_b (b) COMMENT 'index comment b';

-A specified comment of an indexe can be shown by running these statements.
+A specified comment of an index can be shown by running these statements.

 .. code-block:: sql